Time Indefinite by William Tyler

 3 mentions

-"The guitar that repeats on "Howling at the Second Moon" squawks consistently"
+"the central guitar figure on "Howling at the Second Moon" grows into an unexpected string accompaniment."

 Read full review